How to Name Your D&D Character: Tips for Every Class

 Cleric & Paladin Names

 Divine servants need names that carry the weight of sacred oaths and celestial authority.
-Cleric and paladin names often include honorific titles—Ser, Brother, Sister, Dame—paired with Latin or Old English-inspired personal names.
+Cleric and paladin names often include honorific titles such as Ser, Brother, Sister, or Dame, paired with Latin or Old English-inspired personal names.
 Surnames incorporate light, dawn, and shield imagery, reflecting their role as beacons of faith on the battlefield and in the temple.

 Ser Aldric Dawnguard

-A knightly title with golden imagery suggests an oath of devotion paladin who stands as the first light against darkness, unwavering and righteous.
+A knightly title with golden imagery suggests an oath of devotion paladin, the first light against darkness.

 Caelith Sunbringer